 In the example above, Yellow Pages ran a campaign advertising bibimbap, a Korean rice dish.
-This was a clever way of promoting one of the services the company offers, that being to advertise local restaurants’ information.
-This ad could make people decide to order Korean food for takeout, and to find a local place, they could use Yellow Pages.
+This was a clever way of promoting one of the services the company offers, that is, to advertise local restaurants’ information.
+This ad could make people decide to order Korean food for takeout and to find a local place, they could use Yellow Pages.
 When done appropriately and respectfully, highlighting different cultures is not a bad idea.
 People may view your company in a more positive light for promoting diversity.

 In this case, unfortunately, the idea of promoting a cultural dish was not quite executed correctly.
 The graphic underneath the text is of ramen noodles, a Japanese dish, rather than a Korean one.